 Description Enables you to add a new TCP request/response or TCP streaming application to be monitored by Real User Monitor, or edit an existing application.
-To access: ➤ To create a new application, select Admin > End User Management, select the Monitors tab and right-click Applications in the monitor tree.
-Select New Applications in the informor tree: Select New Application and click TCP Request/Response Application or TCP Streaming Application in the displayed menu. ➤ To edit an existing application, select Admin &gt; End User Management, select the Monitors tab and right-click an existing application (under Applications) in the monitor tree.
+To create a new application, select Admin > End User Management, select the Monitors tab and right-click Applications in the monitor tree.
+Select New Application and click TCP Request/Response Application or TCP Streaming Application in the displayed menu.
+To edit an existing application, select Admin > End User Management, select the Monitors tab and right-click an existing application (under Applications) in the monitor tree.
 Click Edit in the displayed menu.
-Important Information For details on creating applications from predefined templates, see "Application Templates" on page 283.
-Use the up and down arrow buttons (a) (b) to collapse and expand the panels.
-For details on creating and editing Web or SOAP applications, see "New/Edit Web or SOAP Application Page" on page 363.
-Included in Tasks "Configure Applications" on page 303
+Important Information For details on creating applications from predefined templates, see "Application Templates" on page 297.
+For details on creating and editing Web or SOAP applications, see "New/Edit Web or SOAP Application Page" on page 396.
+Included in Tasks "Set up Real User Monitors - Workflow" on page 314

-- ➤ "Main Settings" on page 348
+- ► "Main Settings" on page 377

-- ➤ "Application Location Settings" on page 349
+- ► "Application Location Settings" on page 378

-- ➤ "TCP Thresholds" on page 350
+- ► "TCP Thresholds" on page 380

-GUI Element (A-Z) Description Application type Displays the template type for applications configured using a predefined template, or Generic for applications configured without using a predfined template.
+GUI Element (A-Z) Description Application type Displays the template type for applications configured using a predefined template, or Generic for applications configured without using a predefined template.
 Enable Select the Enable check box to enable monitoring for the application, or clear the check box to disable monitoring.
 Default value: Enabled Name Enter the name you want to assign the application.
-Syntax exceptions: ➤ Cannot exceed 100 characters. ➤ Allowed characters are a-z, A-Z, 0-9, and '~!@#\$%^&()+{}; <space>.
-Note: The name must be unique.</space> Probe Select the probes to be used in monitoring the application.
+Syntax exceptions: Cannot exceed 100 characters.
+Allowed characters are a-z, A-Z, 0-9, and '~!@#\$% ^ & () + {}; <space>.</space> Note: The name must be unique.
+Probe Select the probes to be used in monitoring the application.
 Use the CTRL key to select multiple probes, or choose All to select all the probes within the Real User Monitor engine.
 Default value: All Protocol Displays the application's communication protocol.